mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 m = (log(y2) - log(y1)) / (log(x2) - log(x1)) which will be equal to -0.244.
 b is the Y intercept of the line which can be calculated by using any point on the NH3 line: b = log(y) - mlog(x) --> b = -0.096 + 0.244*2 = 0.389.

 Ultimately, we have: x = 10 ^ [(log(Rs/R0) - b) / m].
 Note that all values except Rs are constant and we need to compute this for new values of Rs to get the ppm values of the target gas (NH3).
+Then we program the microcontroller to read the ppm level of ammonia gas using the below code.

 ```